catseye/Robin/README.markdown

 * Create a module `metadata` which, like `exception`, both asserts that the Robin implementation supports metadata on values, and exposes the functions used to work with metadata (`with` and `has?`.)

+* Create the `device` module and use it instead of `crude-io` and `console`.
+Perhaps make those two into "interface modules"?
+I suppose an interface module would expose a predicate to check if a device supports a given interface.

 ### Possible Future Modules ###